-This rine is used to degate the processor and other thiviors from the I/O channel to allow BMA transfers to take place.
-When this line is active (high), the DMA controller has control over the podress bus, the data bus, the read command lines (memory and I/O), and the write command lines (memory and I/O).
+This line is used to degate the processor and other devices from the I/O channel to allow DMA transfers to take place.
+When this line is active (high), the DMA controller has control over the address bus, the data bus, the read command lines (memory and I/O), and the write command lines (memory and I/O).

-1/C, Terminal Count:
+T/C, Terminal Count:

-This time provides a pulse when the terminal countries any DMA channel is reached.
-This signal is active high

-CARO SLCTD, Card Selected:
+This line provides a pulse when the terminal count for any DMA channel is reached.
+This signal is active high CARD SLCTD, Card Selected:

 This line is activated by cards in expansion slot J8.
-It signals the system board that the card figs been selected and that appropriate drivers on the system board should be directed other to read Front, or write to, expansion slot J8.
-Commutars J1 through Jf1 are tird together at this pin, but the system board should be driven by an input collector day ce.
+It signals ?hr system board that the card has been selected and that ap preciate drivers- on the system board should be direzted either to read from,, or write to, expansion slot J8 Connectors JI through J8 are tied together at this pin, but the system board should be driven by an open collector device.